 - Securities, especially highly appreciated securities.
 (You may not contribute tax-exempt securities to a pooled income fund.)

-Walter and Janice Kaminsky are in their early 80s.
+Donald and Crystal Gates are in their early 80s.
 They have been modest but faithful supporters of American Institute for Economic Research, having given $5,000 each year for many years.
 They would like to make a larger commitment, but are concerned about maintaining their income.

-In addition to receiving income for life, the Kaminskys will:
+In addition to receiving income for life, the Gatess will:

 - Receive an immediate income tax charitable deduction of $18,282 for the value of their gift.
-Kaminsky will enjoy income tax savings if they itemize their deductions.
+Gates will enjoy income tax savings if they itemize their deductions.

 - Make a generous legacy gift to AIER.